What Is Verbena?

-Upright varieties grow taller, up to 5 feet, instead of spreading out and taking root in nearby soil.
+Upright varieties grow taller, up to five feet, instead of spreading out and taking root in nearby soil.
 Popular varieties include ‘Purple Top Vervain’, ‘Brazilian Verbena’, and ‘Cadet Upright’ (red).

 Also called rose verbena, these rose-pink varieties grow best in dry soil, and do well on rocky ledges.
-At their tallest they grow to 18 inches tall, and spread by stems touching the ground and forming nodes or roots there.
+At their tallest they grow to 18 inches, and spread by stems touching the ground and forming nodes or roots there.